juanzhangcs/juanzhangcs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I received my Ph.D degree from Department of Computer Science, University of Exeter, UK.
+I received my Ph.D degree from Department of Computer Science, the University of Exeter, UK.
 Before that, I worked and studied at the University of Otago, New Zealand, and Beihang University (previously known as Beijing University of Aeronautics and Astronautics, abbreviated as BUAA or Beihang), Beijing, China.